sHolzner/cloud-native-explab/applications/SpringBootWeather/README.md

 With this and the ``` docker-compose up ``` command, now a containerized version of your application can be created.

+To enable a better overview in case of this application an additional .env file was added containing values of our docker-compose file, meaning an easier change of all variables inside this file.
+For a better understanding look into the .env file as well as the docker-compose.yml of this application.

 Congrats!!!

 ### Kubernetes